-This policy was first included in the Draft Part 1 Local Plan consulted upon in Autumn 2013 previously being Housing Policy 23.
-There have been a number of notable changes to this policy although none have been made in response to the appraisal of this policy through the SA.
+7.28.6 This policy was first included in the Draft Part 1 Local Plan consulted upon in autumn 2013 previously being Housing Policy 22.
+There have been a number of notable changes to this policy with one minor amendment as a result of the sustainability appraisal of the draft policy this amendment was to include a reference to tenure within the detailed policy wording.
+No minor modification are proposed to this policy following the pre-submission consultation held by the Authority in March 2014.